CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 Now, the place reeks of death.
 Whether from the lack of care, or the invasion of carcasses, you can be sure to find even more cold bodies here.
 But then again, medical supplies are hard to come by and the hospital is known to stock many.
 Better hope the fire doesn't get to them, first.

-## Encounters
+## City Encounters
-This is a (non-exhaustive) selection of possible encounters for the players to face.
+This is a (non-exhaustive) selection of possible encounters for the players to face in the city itself.

 ### Citizens Stuck in a Burning House
 Screams for help from a burning house may alert the players that someone is inside.